yousseffathy110/git-course/README.md

 # git-course
-this a repo for git commands
+this is a repo for git commands